Legal

 - Consent (Art.
 6(1)(a) and, where applicable, Art.
 9(2)(a) GDPR) – for example, processing of health-related data, the use of analytics cookies, or participation in specific research projects.

 - Legitimate interests (Art.
-6(1)(f) GDPR) – for example, ensuring IT security, improving usability, or defending legal claims, provided your interests and fundamental rights do not override ours.
+6(1)(f) GDPR) – for example, ensuring IT security, improving usability, or defending legal claims.
+We balance these interests against your rights and freedoms.

 7. Who we share data with

 We do not sell your personal data.
-We may share data with the following categories of recipients:
+We may share data with the following categories of recipients, always on a need-to-know basis and with appropriate safeguards:

 - Hosting and infrastructure providers who operate the servers and databases on which the Service runs.